pampem/pampem/README.md

 I'm at Tokyo University of Science.

-I'm working at AIST to automate the forklift.
+Currently I'm working at AIST to automate the forklift.

 Thanks for watching this profile.